jonathanfischer97/ionerdss/README.md

 ### Syncing PyPi from GitHub
 - Navigate to the ioNERDSSPyPi folder
-- Ensure that your package's version number in setup.py matches the version number of the PyPI package you want to sync.
+- Ensure that your package's version number in setup.py matches the version number of the PyPI package you want to sync (It should be a newer version).
 If not, update the version number.
 - Create a source distribution of your package by running the following command in your terminal: **python setup.py sdist**.
 This will create a dist directory containing a tarball of your package's source code.
 - Upload the source distribution to PyPI by running the following command: twine upload dist/*